-(o) Provide resource material for annual training to all
+(o) Provide resource material for annual training to all RPTs.

-(p) Conduct an annual review of the Respiratory Protection Program and submit the results to the Installation Safety Manager and tenant organizations that have employees in the respiratory protection program.
+(p) Conduct an annual review of the Respiratory Protection Program and submit the results to the ISM and tenant organizations upon request.

-(q) Ensure employees wearing tight-fitting respirators are quantitative fit tested with the minimum standard of 1,000 fit factor and use all eight OSHA fit testing exercises.
+(q) Ensure that employees wearing tight-fitting respirators are quantitative fit tested with the minimum standard of 1,000 fit factor and use all eight OSHA fit testing exercises.

-(r) Ensure that law enforcement personnel wearing tightfitting respirators are quantitative fit tested with the minimum standard of 2,000 fit factor and use all eight OSHA fit testing exercises.
+(r) Ensure that law enforcement personnel wearing tight-fitting respirators are quantitative fit tested with the minimum standard of 2,000 fit factor and use OSHA fit testing exercises.

-(s) Ensure firefighters engaged in interior structural firefighting use self-contained breathing apparatus (SCBA) respirators.
+(s) Ensure that firefighters engaged in interior structural firefighting use Self Contained Breathing Apparatus (SCBA) respirators.